SeiFlow-3P2/shared/README.md

   msg,   // The message to produce topic, // The topic to produce to key,   // The key to produce to
+  5 * time.Second, // The timeout for the produce operation
 ); err != nil {
 	log.Println(err)
 }